panzerdp/dmitripavlutin.com/content/posts/158-ts-function-overloading/index.md

 The `Greeter` class contains  `greet()` overload method: 2 overload signatures describing how the method can be called, and the implementation signature containing the proper implementation.

-Thanks to method overloading you can call `hi.greet()` in 2 ways: using a string or using an array of strings.
+Thanks to method overloading you can call `hi.greet()` in 2 ways: using a string or using an array of strings as argument.

 ```ts twoslash
 // @include: greeter